Yizhuang line

-The Yizhuang Line of the Beijing Subway (北京地铁亦庄线 (北京地鐵亦莊線, Běijīng Dìtiě Yìzhuāng Xiàn)) is a rapid transit line that connects the Yizhuang Development Area with Beijing's subway network.
+The Yizhuang Line (亦庄线 (亦莊線, Yìzhuāng Xiàn)) is a rapid transit line of the Beijing Subway that connects the Yizhuang Development Area with Beijing's subway network.
 The line is 23.23 km long with 14 stations, including six underground and eight elevated.
 It runs from Songjiazhuang in Fengtai District to Yizhuang Railway Station in Tongzhou District and passes through the southern Chaoyang and northern Daxing Districts.
 Total investment for the line was estimated at ¥1.2 billion.
 Construction began on December 8, 2007 and the line opened on December 30, 2010.
 Yizhuang line's color is magenta.